sptaule/lc/Readme.md

 - TailwindCSS used for style classes
 - ThreeJS for the homepage animation only
 - Both vanilla and jQuery used for beauty (just a sip)
+- Text glitch effect on menu with glitch.js (by danieltamkin)